how to limit form entries in wpforms

 I wanted to share some of the ways you can enforce submission restrictions in WordPress forms.
 Hopefully, you’ll find some of these tips helpful when setting up form limits on your site!

-Limit Your Form Entries Now
+Limit Form Entries Now

 How to Limit the Number of WPForms Form Entries